colleenjg/misc_code/README.md

 The code is written in Python 3.

 ## 2. Author
-This code was written and/or adapted by Colleen Gillon.
+This code was written and/or adapted (with credit) by Colleen Gillon.